percona/everest-doc/docs/install/installEverest.md

 4. Download the latest release of the [everestctl](https://github.com/percona/percona-everest-cli/releases) command to provision Percona Everest.
 5. Rename the downloaded file as follows: `mv everestctl-darwin-amd64 everestctl`.
 6. Modify the file permissions: `chmod +x everestctl`.
-7. Provision and register the Kubernetes cluster in Everest from the installation wizard:
+7. From the installation wizard, provision and register the Kubernetes cluster in Everest using the following command.
+This will create a Percona namespace called `percona-everest`.

 !!! note alert alert-primary "Note"
     Everest will search for the kubeconfig file in the `~/.kube/config` path.
 If your file is located elsewhere, add the `KUBECONFIG` environment variable before running the command.

     ```sh
-    ✗ KUBECONFIG=~/.kube/config; ./everestctl install operators
+    KUBECONFIG=~/.kube/config; ./everestctl install operators

+ ??? example "Expected output"

     ?
 Everest URL http://127.0.0.1:8080
     ?
 Choose your Kubernetes Cluster name k3d-everest-dev
     ?
 Do you want to enable monitoring?
 No
     ?
 Do you want to enable backups?
 No
     ?
 What operators do you want to install?
 MySQL, MongoDB, PostgreSQL
-    ```

 Alternatively, provision and register the Kubernetes cluster in Everest by running the installation in headless mode.
-This will create a Percona namespace called `percona-everest`.

     ```sh
     KUBECONFIG=~/.kube/config; ./everestctl install operators --backup.enable=false --everest.endpoint=http://127.0.0.1:8080 --monitoring.enable=false --operator.mongodb=true --operator.postgresql=true --operator.xtradb-cluster=true --skip-wizard